-Making predictions

-- Some activities are based on an ability to make predictions: - Examples: astrology, fortune telling, gambling - Some of the predictions will be correct; some will be incorrect - Confirmation bias can help preserve your belief in such an activity: - You use correct predictions as evidence to support your belief - You ignore (or explain away) incorrect predictions - Likewise, confirmation bias can help preserve your disbelief in such an activity: - You use incorrect predictions as evidence to support your disbelief - You ignore (or explain away) correct predictions

-Judging people's character

-In one experiment:

-- Students were asked to comment on the sociability and friendliness of a guest lecturer - The students' comments were heavily influenced by how the guest lecturer had been described before the lecture took place
+Making predictions Some activities are based on an ability to make predictions: Examples: astrology, fortune telling, gambling Some of the predictions will be correct; some will be incorrect 1.
+Examples of confirmation bias Confirmation bias can help preserve your belief in such an activity: You use correct predictions as evidence to support your belief You ignore (or explain away) incorrect predictions Likewise, confirmation bias can help preserve your disbelief i such an activity: You use incorrect predictions as evidence to support your disbelief You ignore (or explain away) correct predictions 5 Judging people's character Confirmation Bias Science In one experiment: Students were asked to comment on the sociability and friendliness of a The history of science shows a recurring pattern: Most scientists believe theory X guest lecturer The students' comments were heavily influenced by how the guest lecturer had been described before the lecture took place A new theory, Y, is developed that contradicts theory X Most scientists continue to believe X due to the limited evidence in support of theory Y Analysis: The students formed an initial opinion based on the description of the guest lecturer Over time, more and more evidence in support of theory Y is found As this happens, more and more scientists start to believe theory Y That pattern of behaviour is good.
+However:

-Analysis: